 I aim to get another ribbon mic or two someday.
 Maybe an AEA R92, or a Coles 4040.
 Or a Royer.
 Or maybe just a mic clip for the AEA R88 that actually fits the microphone so I can use it in more than just a vertical position six feet or so off the floor.
 Then again, I like the drum sound I’ve been getting on the last few albums using it as a front-of-kit mic without being able to do much in the way of creative mic placement, so maybe it’s best that I’m limited in how I can angle and finagle it.

-It was actually a lot easier to sequence the songs in an order that seemed to work well when I was working with twenty or thirty of them.
+It was a lot easier to sequence the songs in an order that seemed to make sense when I was working with twenty or thirty of them.
 For some reason it’s much more difficult finding a good flow when there are only thirteen tracks, most of them on the longer-ish side.
 Maybe I’m also a little too close to the music right now to say whether it flows well or not.
 Either way, it’ll take a little while to get the packaging side of things taken care of and to make enough copies of the CD to go around, but hopefully I can get most of that squared away this week.

 I’d say we’re looking at a tentative “release date” of sometime next week.
 Probably later in the week.
 But hopefully before the end of the week, so I can still get it out there before my birthday.
 I almost typed “girlfriend” instead of “birthday”.
 What the hell?
 But yes.
 The point is, it’s coming soon.

 I don’t think it’s quite the radical shift I anticipated going into the album (do my albums ever end up sounding anything like I expect/intend them to?
 I’m beginning to wonder), but it’s definitely a change from what I’ve been producing lately.
 In a way, my albums don’t even really feel like albums to me anymore.
 They’re just snapshots of wherever I happen to be when they’re recorded, and it’s kind of a crapshoot what’s going to end up on any given CD and what it’s going to sound like when all is played and sung.
-Duck of the straw, and so on.
+Duck of the straw, and all that.

 Also coming soon to a gas station near you will be the first short-form thing I’ve released in about four years.
 Yes, my friends — the JESUS-SATURATED BOYFRIEND EP is on its way.
 I’m not kidding.
 You’ll see.
 I’d post the projected cover art I drew yesterday, but I think I’d rather save it for the proper release.
 It’s intentionally crude and ridiculous, which I think befits such a ridiculous title.